zopefoundation/zc.relationship/src/zc/relationship/README.txt

 We will also use the intid utility to resolve relationship tokens.
 See the relationship container (and container.txt) for examples of changing the relationship type, especially in keyref.py.
-The example also turns on the 'deactivateSets' optimization.

 Here are the methods we'll use for the 'subjects' and 'objects' tokens, followed by the methods we'll use for the 'relationshiptypes' tokens.